BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Results

 \subsubsection{Tenfold Cross Validation}

-Here, we implement tenfold cross validation to assess performance in both datasets including ABIDE and Rest-meta-MDD and accuracy is used as evaluating indicator.
-Specifically, each dataset is randomly divided 80\% for training, 10\% for validation, and the remaining 10\% for testing.
+Here, we implement tenfold cross validation to assess performance in three datasets including ABIDE, Rest-meta-MDD and SRPBS and accuracy is used as evaluating indicator.
 Table \ref{tab:ten-fold} shows the mean and standard deviation of accuracy for different models across 10 folds.

 As can be seen, BrainIB yields significant and consistent improvements over all SOTA baselines in both datasets.
-For MDD dataset, BrainIB outperforms traditional shallow model (SVM) with nearly 21.6\% absolute improvements.
-In addition, compared with other SOTA deep models such as GIN, BrainIB achieves more than 10\% absolute improvements.
-For ASD dataset, BrainIB achieves the highest accuracy of 70.5\% compared with all SOTA shallow and deep baselines.
+For MDD dataset, BrainIB outperforms traditional shallow model (SVM) with nearly 15.5\% absolute improvements.
+In addition, compared with other SOTA GNN models such as GIN, BrainIB achieves more than 5\% absolute improvements.
+For ASD dataset, BrainIB achieves the highest accuracy of 70.2\% compared with all SOTA shallow and deep baselines.
+In addition, compared with recent GNNs designed for brain networks such as BrainGNN, BrainIB achieves more than 9\% absolute improvements on REST-meta-MDD, indicating the efficacy of our brain network-oriented design.
 More importantly, the superiority of BrainIB against SIB suggests the effectiveness of our improvement over SIB for brain networks analysis.